-Governments and private enterprises alike are gearing up for travel across the Solar System.
+Governments and private enterprises alike are gearing up for travel across our Solar System.
 Plans to colonize nearby planets are underway, with Elon Musk spearheading the initiative to put a human colony on Mars by 2030.
-In a parallel vein, NASA is planning a manned exploratory mission to Mars as soon as the 2030s.
-Several other space agencies have similar plans and timelines for their own respective Mars explorations.
+In a parallel vein, NASA is planning a manned exploratory mission to Mars as early as the 2030s.
+Several other space agencies have similar plans and timelines for their own Mars explorations.
 This exciting time in our history nonetheless comes with the challenges of long-term space travel.
-Two ecological and economical challenges arise: the sustainable management of waste produced on a spaceship and the high cost of shipping materials to space.
+Two ecological and economic challenges arise: the sustainable management of waste produced on a spaceship and the high cost of shipping materials to space.

-This year, our project involves using genetically engineered E. coli to turn human waste into bioplastics.
+This year, the University of Calgary's project involves using genetically engineered E. coli to turn human waste into bioplastics.
 We envision our project as a start-to-finish integrated system that can be used in space to generate items useful to astronauts during early Mars missions.
 This will solve the problem of waste management by upcycling solid human waste into a usable product.
-It will also reduce astronautical costs, as fuel typically used to ship materials to space can be saved.
+It will also reduce astronautical costs, as expensive fuel routinely used to ship materials to space can be saved.

-Learn more about our project by following the links!
+Learn more about our project by clicking on the buttons below!

 Anderson, A. & Dawes, E. (1990).
 Occurrence, metabolism, metabolic role, and industrial uses of bacterial polyhydroxyalkanoates.
 Microbiol Rev., 54(4): 450-472